hackalog/rpathlib-dev/README.md

 >>> make update_environment
 ```

 Source code is in `src/`.
 Notebooks are in `notebooks/`.
-See [Projet Organization](reference/easydata/file-reference.md) for more standard file locations.
+See [Projcet Organization](reference/easydata/file-reference.md) for more standard file locations.

 For vastly more detailed "Getting Started" instructions, See the [Easydata Framework Getting Started Guide](reference/easydata/easydata.md).

 rpathlib Spec and Strawman
 ----------

-See [notebooks/00-strawman.ipynb]

 The original spec was this:

 ![](reference/images/want-remote-pathlib.jpg)

+See sample implementation ideas starting at [00-strawman.ipynb](notebooks/00-strawman.ipynb)

 --------